RadicalImaging/Static-DICOMWeb/README.md

 4. Store your AWS keys into the `~/.aws/credentials`
 5. Initialize CDK in the s3-deploy subdirectory using `cdk bootstrap` command
 6. Create a configuration storing your AWS storage.
+7. From the s3-deploy sub-directory, run `yarn deploy <deploymentName>`

 Note: NEVER store you aws keys in a public place, these give unfettered access to your account.

 ### Separate or New AWS Accounts
 You need a separate static-dicomweb checkout directory for every AWS account you are trying to deploy to, as well as separate programmatic credentials and static-wado.json5 configuration.
 The suggestion here is to create a docker deployment for running the deploy, and having permanent directories containing your OHIF, DICOMweb and configuration area that are permanently stored in separate locations.
 It is a feature request to add this as an automatic setup so you can just run a simple docker start script.

-## How to build a mini-PACS system with OHIF
-What you need to do is run the dicomweb scp and server components to accept incoming images and serve up the data, complete with the OHIF client.
-This can be done with the following steps:

-1. Clone the OHIF Viewer project using `git clone https://github.com/OHIF/Viewers.git`
+## Installing static DICOMweb
+To install, run:

-2. Clone the static-wado project using `git clone git@github.com:RadicalImaging/Static-DICOMWeb.git`
+1. Clone the static-wado project using:  `git clone https://github.com/RadicalImaging/Static-DICOMWeb.git`
-3. Run `yarn install` in both directories
+2. Run:
+  * yarn install
+  * yarn build
+  * yarn link:exec
+3. This should install the commands 'dicomwebserver', 'mkdicomweb' and 'dicomwebscp' locally

+Store files using
+`mkdicomweb create <DICOM-FILES>`

+Start the webserver with `dicomwebserver` and check that `http://localhost:5000/dicomweb/studies` returns a JSON study response.

+## How to run OHIF build in dicomwebserver

+* Install static DICOMweb to start with
-4. Build a copy of the OHIF viewer with: `APP_CONFIG=config/local_static.js yarn build`
+* Build OHIF with `APP_CONFIG=config/multiple.js yarn build`
-5. Copy the build output to `~/ohif`  (from Viewers/platform/viewer/dist)
+* Copy the `platform/viewer/dist` directory to `~/ohif/`
-6. Install the dicomwebscp from static-wado/packages/static-wado-scp  with the command `npm install -g`
-7. Install the dicomwebserver from `static-wado/packages/static-wado-server` with the command `npm install -g`
-8. Start the SCP with `dicomwebscp`
-9. Start the web server with `dicomwebserver`
+* Start the DICOMwebserver using `dicomwebserver`
-10. Send in images to the AE  SCP@localhost:11112
-11. Display studies on the webpage http://localhost:5000
-12. Add a proxy service to add authentication and encryption to http://localhost:5000
-13. Configure your modalities to send to `SCP@<hostname>:11112`

 This provides a very basic PACS system.

+## How to run OHIF in dev mode against local DICOMweb
+Run the steps in the install instructions, including starting the webserver.
+Run `APP_CONFIG=config/multiple.js yarn start` to start the webserver.

 ## How to configure Static-Wado as a DICOM DIMSE Proxy
-For this configuration, the values   PACS for the AE name, 104 for the port number and pacs.hospital.com are used.
+For this configuration, the AE name for the hospital AE is `PACS`, with port 104 at `pacs.hospital.com`
-After installing global versions of the scp and web server, run the following steps:

-* Install the dcm4che toolkit (TODO - remove this requirement)
-* Create a directory `static-wado-proxy`
-* cd into that directory
-* Copy the ohif build output to ./ohif
+After following the basic install:

 * Create a static-wado.json5 file with the contents below (edit values as required)
 * Start in the current directory both the scp and web server  (dicomwebscp and dicomwebserver)
+* Install the dcm4che toolkit (this is only needed to send files back to your PACS server usign the dcmsnd command configured below)

 ```js
 {